semmi88/semmi88.github.io/book_reviews/the_universe_and_the_teacup.md

 ### Ideas that struck me the most:

-Human flaws, that we are not aware of:
-* not understanding exponential scales, even though it is build into our perceptions (vision, hearing)
- * maybe it is built into our brain/thinking as well, resulting in our incapability to understand exponentials rationally?
-* humans are terrible at assesing risks
- * large numbers confuse us (lotto)
- * psychological factors like fear, drama, no control - fear of flights
- * loss aversion, omission preferred - if there was a magic drug that saves 95% of sick people, but has side effect of killing 5%, we would never approve it
-  * it's better/preferred to do nothing, that to do any harm

-Science is weird:
- * we can predict when a lunar ecplipse will occure precisly, but cannot predict that the sky will be cloudy and there is no point of going to the top of the hill to see it
- * only repeatable phenomena can be measured and predicted (in a hypotetical universe, where the laws are changing, we would not be successful in understanding the universe as we are now)
- * prediction as in foretelling the future in not the goal, nor the forte of science.
-Predictions are used as guideposts along the way to deeper understanding

-Scale is weird:
- * pint-size objects barely feel gravity, on that scale the electrical forces that hold molecules together are stronger
-  * flies have no problem walking on the ceiling, the molecular forces at their feet are stronger than gravity pulling down their puny weight
-  * put your hands in suger, they stick to your hand. put your hand in sugarcubes, and the cubes don't stick
- * in large scale matters, gravity takes over, everything larger than an asteroid is roundish shape - result of gravity pulling matter together
-  * "No uch thing as a teacup the diameter of Jupiter is poissible in our world" - its handle and sides would be pulled into the center

- Voting systems are flawed:
-* there is no perfect voting system, all systems favor some type of candidates - works of Arrow

-Envy free divison of goods - Adjusted Winner strategy

-Chance events have a duality:
-* unpredictable on a small scale
-* yet very regular and predictable on a large scale

-Disorder has higher probability than order.
-* things teng to go toards disorder

-IQ vs Race:
-* there is larger ifferences within a group than between (people living in a capital vs people living in rural areas)
-* instead we shoul compare the IQ of people who care about racial IQ to the people who don't

 Truth is weird:
  * logical truth - used in mathematics and reasoning, which should be clear and exact - except there the Godel's Incompletenes theorem
  * probabilistic truth